 This senior design team is tasked with designing and creating a Metal 3D Printer.
-The scope includes designing the printer mechanically, designing safety systems to prevent harm from the pure nitrogen gas, design software to drive the motors, and develop a user interface to make the printer accessible to researchers.
+The scope includes designing the printer mechanically, designing safety systems to prevent harm from the pure nitrogen gas required for printing, designing software to drive the motors, and developing a user interface to make the printer accessible to researchers.